leeringrose/leeringrose/README.md

 # Hi there 👋 😊
-I am Maksym Yakovets, I love using Javascript for making dream application.
+I am Maksym Yakovets, I love using Javascript for making the success of an interaction between the client-terminal and server.
 Full Stack Web Engineer to be ensure the quality and performance of the web application which helps the business achieve the success of the business.
-Always be trying to write high-quality of code even when writing a line of code.
+Always be trying to write high-quality of code even while writing a line of code.
 I am a detail-oriented, result-oriented person. 😋